justinlietz93/FullyUnifiedModel/How_It_Works/2_Core_Architecture_Components/2B_Neural_Plasticity.md

 ##### B.6.ii.
 *   **Final Weight Update:** The actual weight update `w_ij = clip(w_ij + eta_effective * total_reward * e_ij(T), -1, 1)` occurs after the SIE reward (`total_reward`) is calculated (on MI100) and transferred (along with `e_ij`) back to the 7900 XTX GPU. (`eta_effective` is the modulated learning rate, see Sec 2.C).
+*   **Fail-Gracefully Logging:** To ensure robustness, particularly when introducing new enhancements (e.g., dynamic timing, Section 2.B.4), errors encountered during STDP calculation or weight updates (e.g., NaN values, unexpected magnitudes) are logged (`log_stdp_error(error_details)`), and the specific update is skipped for that synapse/timestep, preventing corruption of the weight matrix and ensuring existing functionality is not disrupted.

 #### B.7 Role & Stability Mechanisms (Incl.
 Synaptic Scaling & Reliability)